TerrileJ/PlaylistTransfer/README.md

 Takes a public Spotify playlist and transfers it over to Youtube.
 An alternative approach for those without spotify premium, allowing them to relisten to a few songs, pick and choose what to play, etc.

 # Install
 Install latest version of JSON at https://mvnrepository.com/artifact/org.json/json.
-Update version dependency in build.gradle if needed.
+Add to classpath and update version dependency in build.gradle file if needed.

 # Setup
 Spotify Oauth - Go to https://developer.spotify.com/console/get-playlist-tracks/?playlist_id=21THa8j9TaSGuXYNBU5tsC&user_id=spotify_espa%C3%B1a to get a spotify Oauth token with the default scopes.